YunxinDENG/BikeSharePaper2021/README.md

-# Identifying locations for new bike-sharing stations in Glasgow: an analysis of spatial equity and demand factors.
+# Identifying locations for new bike-sharing stations in Glasgow: an analysis of spatial equity and demand factors

 # Introduction
 This github repo deposits the R programming code to generate the regression analysis results.

 # Paper Citation
-Beairsto, J., Tian, Y., Zheng, L., Zhao, Q., & Hong, J. (2020).
+Beairsto, J., Tian, Y., Zheng, L., Zhao, Q., & Hong, J. (2021).
 Identifying locations for new bike-sharing stations in Glasgow: An analysis of spatial equity and demand factors. https://doi.org/10.31219/osf.io/apyfn

 # Acknowledgement